 Ingredients & substitutions

-Can I freeze them?
-I have not tried this myself, but it should work!
+have not tried this myself, but you should be able to freeze just fine!
 Let them cool completely, then transfer to a freezer safe bag and freeze for 1-2 months.
 Let them thaw or reheat in the oven until warm through the center.

 You’ll also love…